ken-de-nigerian/payments-router/README.md

 ---

-## 🔒 Security Considerations

-PayZephyr is built with security as a top priority:

-### Essential Security Practices

-1. **Always use HTTPS in production** for callback URLs
-2. **Never commit `.env` files** containing real API keys to version control
-3. **Webhook signature validation** is enabled by default - never disable in production
-4. **Rate limiting** is automatically applied to prevent abuse
-5. **Multi-tenant isolation** is built-in when using Laravel authentication
-6. **Webhook replay protection** validates timestamps to prevent replay attacks
-7. **Sensitive data sanitization** in logs prevents credential exposure

-### Security Features

-- ✅ **SQL Injection Protection**: Validated table names and parameterized queries
-- ✅ **CSRF Protection**: Webhook endpoints use signature validation instead
-- ✅ **Rate Limiting**: Prevents payment spam and DoS attacks
-- ✅ **Log Sanitization**: Automatic redaction of sensitive data in logs
-- ✅ **Cache Isolation**: Multi-tenant support with automatic session isolation
-- ✅ **Input Validation**: Comprehensive validation of all payment data

-### Production Checklist

-Before going live:
-- [ ] All API keys are production keys (not test/sandbox)
-- [ ] Callback URLs use HTTPS
-- [ ] Webhook signature validation is enabled
-- [ ] Queue workers are running for webhook processing
-- [ ] Rate limiting is configured appropriately
-- [ ] Error notifications are set up
-- [ ] Database backups are scheduled

----

 ## 📦 Installation

 > **👋 New to PayZephyr?** Check out our **[Getting Started Guide](docs/GETTING_STARTED.md)** for a complete step-by-step tutorial!